Upload document or contract and select required signers, granting them immediate access to it.

 Uses: audits, eGovernment platforms, access control logs, transparency solutions.

-“Multisig” scheme allows multiple predefined parties to jointly sign a document.
-With it, audits become far simpler: there is no need to read a contract, identify parties and check for their signatures, if it was notarized then every needed signature is already there.
+Blockchain audit trail records every step in the signing process.
+Audits become far simpler: there is no need to read a contract, identify parties and check for their signatures, if it was notarized then every needed signature is already there.

 Define signing requirements, for example, not allowing a document to be notarized if a certain deadline date is reached.
 These requirements are not just software logic, they are blockchain-enforced rules, making them secure and reliable.
 Coming soon.

 Timestamps in Signatura are permanent.
 In contrast to common timestamping authority services, there is no expiration date nor linked timestamping processes needed for their preservation, simplifying maintenance and lowering costs.